aeppic/iris-app/README.md

-# IRA
+# IRIS-APP

 Note: This is work-in-progress we are still building this up.
 The public beta release will be with version 3.1 this summer.

 ## Intro

-IRA stands for IRIS Application is a way to easily build flexible,scalable and high-quality applications.
+IRIS is the best way to easily build flexible, scalable and high-quality applications.

 It starts by providing the ability to make creating forms extremely easy using an extended markdown like syntax we call formdown.